-identifies This paper and analyzes Bush Administration policies and actions regarding sexuality, both at home and abroad.
+paper identifies and analyzes Administration policies and actions regarding sexuality, both at home and abroad.
 While many of these measures have been put forward directly by the Administration, some have been promoted by allies (certain Republican Representatives in Congress play that role consistently) with White House support.
 It also seeks to highlight how some of the Administration's broader, cross-cutting policies, such as its faith-based initiative, are magnifying the impact of Bush Administration policies on sexuality.
 Throughout, this paper will seek to tease out the international implications of these policies for actors in other countries, whether at the national and local level or within the UN system.